 Businesses across numerous industries use Microsoft Excel spreadsheets to accomplish a wide range of tasks, including bookkeeping, accounting, and project management.
 Excel formulas can make performing simple calculations easy and automatic.
 Though some businesses rely on Excel for budgeting and financial management needs, the software has some notable disadvantages that may make it a less-than-optimal solution for your business.

 For many business owners, automated software outperforms conventional Excel spreadsheets for several accounting tasks, especially for emerging and growing businesses.
-At Centage, we deliver an industry-leading solution known as Planning Maestro® to businesses like yours to overcome the challenges that Excel spreadsheets present.
+At Centage, we deliver an industry-leading FP&A software solution to businesses like yours to overcome the challenges that Excel spreadsheets present.

 1. Risk of Errors with Excel Spreadsheets